Jeremy Porter: Dynamite Alley (2024–2025)

+In November, 2025, Jeremy teamed up again with The Wild Honey Collective for a run down to Florida and back, called the “Together + Separate Southeast USA Tour Fall 2025.”

 On December 1, 2024, Jeremy released “Colorado Christmas,” a cover of a Nitty Ditty Dirt Band song, as a holiday single on GTG Records.
 The song was recorded during the Dynamite Alley sessions and the sound and artwork was inline with that project.
-The cover art is a photo of Jeremy as a 10-year old celebrating Christmas with his family at Colorado National Monument, near Grand Junction.
-The single was released to all digital and streaming platforms.

 Fidrych

 Fidrych (c.
 2009) L to R: J. Bowes, S. Bekkala, J. Porter, B. Raleigh.

 Shortly after The Offramps disbanded, Jeremy teamed up with OffRamps bassist Jason Bowes and Porchsleeper members front-man Brian Raleigh and drummer Steve Bekkala and formed Fidrych, named after Mark "The Bird" Fidrych, the Detroit Tigers’ eccentric pitcher from the late 1970s.
 Porter and Raleigh shared songwriting and guitar duties.
 Fidrych debuted at the 2009 Hamtramck Blowout after a warmup show in Kalamazoo, Michigan, the week before and would go on to play several shows around lower Michigan and a short run to Minneapolis where they played the Uptown Bar shortly before the iconic venue was razed and replaced by an Apple store.

 In 2010.
 Fidrych played just three shows, each in the Detroit area, and Porter focused on his solo-acoustic work in an effort to stay busy and active.
 Though the band never officially broke up and remain friends, they have not played since, and Raleigh and Bekkala have enjoyed a Porchsleeper reunion that started in 2014.